Lesson 1 Images

 Text description of the average cyclone forecast track errors image.

-The image is a line chart displaying 48-hour track errors for "early" guidance of all Atlantic Basin tropical cyclones from 1994 to 2022.
+The image is a line chart displaying 48-hour track errors for "early" guidance of all Atlantic Basin tropical cyclones from 1994 to 2024.
 The x-axis represents the years, while the y-axis represents the forecast error in nautical miles, ranging from 0 to 400.
 Two lines are plotted: a solid black line and a dotted black line.
-Various colored and shaped markers represent different models , as indicated by the legend on the right.
-Major markers include circles, triangles, squares, and inverted triangles in colors like blue, green, red, and orange.
-The background is a light blue grid.
+Various colored and shaped markers represent different models, as indicated by the legend on the right.
+A general trend line is shown and highlights how forecast errors have generally improved over the last 30 years.

 Credit: National Hurricane Center

-Text description of the plot of intensity forecasts image.
+Text description of the comparison of the ECMWF and Google DeepMind ensembles image.

 Four-Panel Progs from the Penn State Tropical e-Wall